 Tip 1: Turn on your own camera

 When you keep your camera on for a few minutes, it indicates that you are okay being vulnerable.
-You value a proper conversation over the awkwardness of a situation, and you are comfortable in your own skin.
+You value a good conversation over the awkwardness of a situation, and you are comfortable in your own skin.

 Vulnerability breeds trust and projects confidence.
 Both help remove barriers from the prospect’s mind.